 - Target Directory: Determines the directory whose identities are to be automatically removed. - Remove Anonymous Identity after: Determines how many days to wait before removing identities that don't have a name attribute.
 Floating point numbers are valid.
-If this value is set to zero, then anonymous identities won't be automatically removed. - Remove Identities of person type: Select the Person Type of the identities you'd like removed.
+If this value is set to zero, then anonymous identities will automatically be removed after a couple seconds. - Remove Identities of person type: Select the Person Type of the identities you'd like removed.
 If you don't modify this field, then identities of all Person Types will be removed. - after: Determines how many days to wait before removing identities of the specified Person Type.
 Floating point numbers are valid.
-If this value is set to zero, then identities with Person Types won't be automatically removed.
+If this value is set to zero, then identities with Person Types will automatically be removed after a couple seconds.